From top:

 About

-Jeanne's education as a writer began in her native Ohio, where wonderful teachers encouraged and guided her efforts.
+Jeanne's education as a writer began in her native Ohio, where outstanding teachers of English helped her find her voice.
 At Allegheny College in Pennsylvania, she studied with the late novelist Alfred Kern and with Lloyd Michaels, founder of Film Criticism magazine.
-While developing as a fiction writer, she enrolled in the MFA program at the University of Massachusetts, Amherst.
+While developing as a fiction writer, she enrolled in the MFA program in fiction-writing at the University of Massachusetts, Amherst.
 Influential faculty at that time were Tamas Aczel, Jay Neugeboren,Joseph Langland, Robert Bagg, and James Tate.
-She learned much from fellow students, too, like Marianne Boruch, Craig Lesley, and Dennis Finnell.
+She learned from fellow students, too, like Marianne Boruch, Craig Lesley, and Dennis Finnell.

 Jeanne landed a temporary job at Merriam-Webster Inc., researching word histories for the Ninth Collegiate Dictionary.
-She then started her career as a marketing and communications administrator at Westfield State College (now University).
-Over 27 years there, she undertook all kinds of professional writing and editing projects.
-She enjoyed the creative campus atmosphere, including readings by such accomplished faculty poets as Stephen Sossaman and Lori Desrosiers (editor of the fine journal Naugatuck River Review), and by visiting greats such as Desmond Egan, Hershman R. John, X. J. Kennedy, Galway Kinnell, and Richard Wilbur.
+She then started her 27-year career as a marketing and communications administrator at Westfield State College (now University).
+The campus was a hub of creativity, including readings by such accomplished faculty poets as Stephen Sossaman and Lori Desrosiers (editor of the fine journal Naugatuck River Review), and by visiting greats such as Desmond Egan, Hershman R. John, X. J. Kennedy, Galway Kinnell, and Richard Wilbur.

 See the "Quotations for Writers" page for more inspiration.